 Even when you’re really pushing this Galaxy to the furthest reaches of its capabilities, its battery life won’t evaporate.
 A 30-minute Asphalt 8 session ate up a mere 10% of battery and I still managed to go the whole day without recharging.

 Indeed, I regularly got over a day’s worth of usage from the S7.
 I could wake up one morning, rip it out of the charger and not have to plug again in until lunchtime the next day.
 This equates to about 28 hours of performance.

 Now as I’ve already explained I’m probably a ‘power user’ of most mobiles.
-Mostly, I’m a little too obsessed with my email inbox and tend to use a lot of YouTube and Spotify as well.
+That doesn’t mean I love wearing jackets with shoulder pads and live my life in homage to Margaret Thatcher, rather that I’m a little too obsessed with my email inbox and tend to use a lot of YouTube and Spotify as well.

 Someone who’s less of a workaholic will squeeze even more juice from the S7.
 Given this new Samsung has a 3000mAh battery compared to the S6’s 2550mAh effort, its improved performance is no surprise.

 Even if you get carried away and spend way too much time trying to crack that last Monument Valley level, the S7 has a couple of tricks to make sure you’re not caught short for battery life.
 As with the S6, it’ll enable two battery saving modes when you’ve got 15% and 5% charge remaining that really make the most of your final drops of power – extending them for up to two hours.

 Plus, the S7 comes packed with a fast charger that will boost you back up to 70% in about 30 minutes.
 It’ll make your phone heat up a little, but the results are totally worth it.
 You’re rarely going to be caught short with this smartphone in hand, and even if that’s the case ‘sensible Samsung’ still has your back.